Neutron-quark stars: Discerning viable alternatives for the higher-density part of the equation of state of compact stars: Results and discussion

-Finally, we comment on the relation between the energy and the angular momentum radiated in GWs that was recently highlighted in~\cite{ecker2024listening} (see also~\cite{Bernuzzi:2015opx, Chaurasia:2020ntk}).
+Finally, we comment on the relation between the energy and the angular momentum radiated in GWs that was recently highlighted in~\cite{Ecker:2025puv} (see also~\cite{Bernuzzi:2015opx, Chaurasia:2020ntk}).
 It is suggested that, at late times, different EOSs can be distinguished in such plots as they follow straight lines deviating from each other.
-In Fig.~S9 of the SM, we show such a relation, also in a different form from~\cite{ecker2024listening}, where quantities normalized to their values at the time of merger were displayed.
-Instead, we propose using the angular momentum and energy emitted after the merger (namely, subtracting the inspiral contribution) and without normalization, as shown in the lower panels of Fig.~S9 of the SM.
-This is because the normalization procedure with respect to the value at the time of merger could be arbitrary.
+While ~\cite{Ecker:2025puv} considers normalized energy and angular momentum emitted during the whole simulation, we propose using the angular momentum and energy emitted only after the merger (namely, subtracting the inspiral contribution) and without normalization, as shown in Fig.~\ref{fig:EvsJ-SupplementalMaterial}.
+This is because the normalization procedure with respect to the value at the time of merger (here defined, as usual, as the time of the peak amplitude of the GW strain) could be arbitrary.
 For example, if the same binary system is simulated for different numbers of orbits, the value of the angular momentum and energy radiated until merger would be different.
-In practice, we suggest to use the relation $E_{GW} - E^{insp}_{GW}$ vs. $J_{GW} - J^{insp}_{GW}$, where $E^{insp}_{GW}$~($J^{insp}_{GW}$) is the total energy~(angular momentum) carried away by GWs in the inspiral phase.
+In practice, we suggest using the relation $E_{\text{GW}} - E^{\text{insp}}_{\text{GW}}$ vs. $J_{\text{GW}} - J^{\text{insp}}_{\text{GW}}$, where $E^{\text{insp}}_{\text{GW}}$~($J^{\text{insp}}_{\text{GW}}$) is the total energy~(angular momentum) carried away by GWs in the inspiral phase (See Appendix~\ref{Appendix-angmom-energy--details} for details).

-Furthermore, we observe larger differences between our models when using non-normalized post-merger-only quantities ({\it cf.} Fig.~S9 of the SM).
-In particular, with the relation we propose the curve for 1PT-NQS deviates considerably from the other models, especially in the intermediate-mass case.